 Payments are made in advance and must be paid before the 10th of each month.

 Kindergarten – full day: 1,950 DKK/month

 Attendance during the month of July is free.

 Recreation centre : 1,150 DKK/month for 10 months each year.
 The recreation centre is closed during school holidays, but the children may attend the kindergarten for 50 DKK/day.

 Deductions for siblings:

-If multiple siblings attend the daycare centre, the youngest pays 100% of its fees, the second-youngest pays 75% of its fees, the third-youngest pays 50% of its fees, and the rest attend for free.
+If multiple siblings attend the daycare centre, the youngest pays 100% of its fees, the second-youngest pays 75% of its fees and the rest attend for free.

 Parents or guardians with certain financial situations might qualify for bursaries to cover the expenses of childcare.
 The application form is available here: